 Next, the shrimp is sauteed on stove-top in a skillet for about 5 to 6 minutes with garlic, wine and fresh parsley.

 Then transfer a layer of wild rice in a deep serving platter (preferably an oval ceramic baking platter) and pour the entire skillet of cooked shrimp with all its juices over the bed of wild rice.
 Finish off with a generous drizzle of fresh squeezed lemon juice and extra virgin olive oil on top.

-I prefer to use frozen shrimp (from trader joe’s) and these are the ones that are already cleaned and deveined, but with tails left on.
-The prep was minimal, only needed a good rinse under running water and slip their tails off.
+I prefer to use frozen shrimp (from trader joe’s).
+They are the ones that are already cleaned and deveined, but with tails left on.
+The prep is minimal, only need to give the shrimps a good rinse under running water and slip their tails off.